 On this page you'll find a full list of all our inherent requirements.
 It's worth getting familiar with these before you start at UTS.
 They apply to the following courses:

-- C10271 Bachelor of Design in Interior and Spatial Design
+- C10271 Bachelor of Design in Interior Architecture

 - C10273 Bachelor of Design in Animation

-- C10304 Bachelor of Design in Integrated Product Design
+- C10304 Bachelor of Design in Product Design

 - C10306 Bachelor of Design in Fashion and Textiles